Aliases for EXOSC6 Gene

 GeneCards Summary for EXOSC6 Gene

 EXOSC6 (Exosome Component 6) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Unfolded Protein Response.
-GO annotations related to this gene include RNA binding and exoribonuclease activity.
+Among its related pathways are Transport to the Golgi and subsequent modification and Unfolded Protein Response (UPR).
+GO annotations related to this gene include poly(A) RNA binding and exoribonuclease activity.
 An important paralog of this gene is EXOSC4.

 UniProtKB/Swiss-Prot for EXOSC6 Gene